 Medicare has coverage policies that can be national or regional in scope.
 Coverage means that the test or assay is approved as a benefit for Medicare beneficiaries.
 If there is no coverage, neither the supplier nor any other party, such as a reference laboratory, may bill Medicare or the beneficiary for the service.
-There is currently no national coverage policy regarding the CTC capture/enumeration portion of our testing.
+There is currently no national coverage policy regarding the CTC enumeration portion of our testing.
 Because our laboratory is in California, the regional Medicare Administrative Contractor, or MAC, for California is the relevant MAC for all our testing.
-The previous MAC for California, Palmetto GBA, LLC, adopted a negative coverage policy for CTC capture/enumeration (with the exception that Janssen Diagnostics, LLC's CellSearch® test has historically been covered for CTC capture/enumeration).
-The current MAC for California, Noridian Healthcare Solutions, LLC, is adopting the coverage policies from Palmetto GBA.
-Therefore the capture/enumeration portion of our OncoCEE testing is not currently covered and we will receive no payment from Medicare for this service unless and until the coverage policy is changed.
-On November 4, 2013, we submitted a comprehensive dossier explaining to Palmetto GBA and Noridian the benefits of the capture/enumeration testing in order to seek to persuade the MACs to allow coverage for this portion of our testing.
-Palmetto GBA responded on November 27, 2013, denying our request for Medicare coverage for the CTC capture/enumeration portion of our OncoCEE testing.
-We have not received any other indications to suggest that the negative coverage determination will be reversed.
-The earliest date we could submit another dossier on this matter is May 27, 2014.
-We intend to continue our efforts to obtain Medicare coverage for capture/enumeration.
+The previous MAC for California, Palmetto GBA, LLC, adopted a negative coverage policy for CTC enumeration (other than by Janssen Diagnostics, LLC's CellSearch® test).
+The current MAC for California, Noridian Health Solutions, is adopting the coverage policies from Palmetto GBA.
+Therefore the enumeration or detection portion of our OncoCEE testing is not currently covered and we will receive no payment from Medicare for this service unless and until the coverage policy is changed.

-We cannot assure you that, even if OncoCEE-BR and our planned tests are otherwise successful, reimbursement for the currently Medicare-covered portions of OncoCEE-BR and our planned tests would, without Medicare reimbursement for the capture/enumeration portion, produce sufficient revenues to enable us to reach profitability and achieve our other commercial objectives.
+We cannot assure you that, even if OncoCEE-BR and our planned tests are otherwise successful, reimbursement for the currently Medicare-covered portions of OncoCEE-BR and our planned tests would, without Medicare reimbursement for the enumeration/detection portion, produce sufficient revenues to enable us to reach profitability and achieve our other commercial objectives.